Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

 and `singularity run`.
 These commands do source `/etc/bash.bashrc` but do not read `/etc/profile`.
-But the latter shouldn't matter too much as that is usually used to set environment variables, and those that are typically set in that file and the files it calls, are typically fine for the container, or overwritten anyway by the files sourced by `/etc/bash.bashrc`.
+But the latter shouldn't matter too much as that is usually used to set environment variables, and those that are typically set in that file and the files it calls, now come from the regular environment on LUMI and are fine for the container, or are overwritten anyway by the files sourced by `/etc/bash.bashrc`.